flow-project/flow/docs/source/examples.rst

 Figure Eight
 ------------
-The figure-eight is a closed-loop version of an intersection.
+The figure-eight is a closed-ring version of an intersection.
 The goal is to maximize the system-wide velocity for fourteen vehicles, which necessitates spacing the vehicles so that they don't run into conflicts at the merging points.
 The scenario is fully observed: all vehicles